adminalphabots/alphabots_public/README.md

 # Alphabots Public Repository

-This repository contains sample scripts and strategies for integrating with Alphabots Signal webhook platform.
+This repository contains sample scripts and strategies for integrating with Alphabots Signal based webhook.

 ## TradingView Sample Script